 - Bank guarantee of at least N25,000,000, valid for no less than one year;

 - Connection of betting platform to the NLRC’s monitoring and reporting framework to ensure compliance with the approved standards;

-- For companies with foreign ownership/participation, proper immigration documents, Certificate of Capital Importation and other investment documents from the Nigerian Investment Promotions Commission (NIPC);
+- Proper immigration documents, Certificate of Capital Importation and other investment documents from the Nigerian Investment Promotions Commission (NIPC), for companies with foreign ownership/participation;

 - Execution of Terms & Conditions of Operation of Sports Betting Schemes; and

 - Copies of duly executed service level agreement with third-party providers.